Robotics-CSE-571/dt-machine-learning-base-environment/README.md

 dts devel build  -f
 ```

-change the robot name and ip according to yours.
+**To run the image on laptop or workstaion**, change the robot name and ip according to yours.

 ```bash
 ROBOT_NAME="yousofsduckie"